-Having a professional energy audit done is an excellent way to be more energy-efficient and save money.
-Above all, an audit will show you where you are inefficient and suggest improvements.
+Having a professional energy evaluation done is an excellent way to be more energy-efficient and save money.
+Above all, an evaluation will show you where you are inefficient and suggest improvements.

-Greensaver’s Home Energy Solutions team can complete a tailor-made energy audit for you.
+Greensaver’s Home Energy Solutions team can complete a tailor-made energy evaluation for you.

 Buy ENERGY STAR Products

 When replacing home appliances, make sure to purchase ENERGY STAR, which signifies the most energy-efficient models.

 By Switching to ENERGY STAR appliances, a typical household can reduce energy consumption enough to save around $750 a year on their energy bills.